nghugo88/me/week2/readme.md

 str(), int(), creating range between numbers are all solutions to be used for lists.

 Important Notes
- 1. Always remember to put : otherwise will result in syntax error
+ 1. Always remember to put : otherwise will result in Syntax error
  2. == basically means is
  3. Spacing is crucial
  4. INT is required to do number_of_items